dsedivec/macos_ansible/README.md

 * Textual: Add license, configure Freenode, including nick, auth, auto-reconnect settings, connect commands, +i on connect
 * Tunnelblick: All configuration
 * Witch: Enable, license

+Special shout out to the Mozilla Firefox team who make a great browser but who don't give me any sane way to figure out what the default user profile directory is, if any.  *Super* frustrating day, that was.

 ### Textual